LAXMAN-DEV/Pypad/README.md

 # Pypad
-Similar to a notepad but with limitations.
+Similar to notepad but with limitations.
 # Requirements
   * Python 3.3+
   * tkinter